darioevers/youTube-clone/README.md

 - Hamburger menu button hides/shows side navigation.
 - All buttons have appropriate hovers.
 - All subscribtions are linked to a new youtube tab.
+- Video Grid below intro video and all videos linked.

 Next steps:

-- Add video grid/flex below intro video.
 - Add similar artists section at the bottom of profile.